This post may contain affiliate links and we may get paid a small commission if you click on a link. Please read our disclosure.

 The question “How to start an online business?” is a search that many people make monthly online looking for answers.

-Starting a business is a great way for you to accelerate the process towards becoming Financially Independent.
+Starting a business is a great way for you to accelerate the process of becoming Financially Independent.

 So I'm going to explore today the steps you can take day by day for the next 7 days to create one for yourself.